-\section{Literature Review}
+\section{Literature review}

-In the literature, there are many methods that can solve \eqref{eq:model}, for example, the method of multipliers \cite{Hestenes1969, Powell1969}, also known as the augmented lagrangian method (ALM), the alternating direction method of multipliers (\algref{eq:ADMM}{ADMM}) \cite{GabayMercier1976, GlowinskiMarroco1975}, proximal ADMM (\algref{eq:PADMM}{PADMM}) \cite{Eckstein1994, shefi2014rate}, and their different variants and accelerated versions.
-Although ALM jointly solves \eqref{eq:model} using the augmented lagrangian, it does not take advantage of the separable structure of the objective function, whereas \algref{eq:ADMM}{ADMM} takes advantage of each separable objective function and transforms the problems into simpler subproblems that can be solved relatively easily.
-Given $(x_0,w_0,y_0)$ and a penalty $\sigma>0$, the iteration scheme of ADMM is
+In the literature, several methods have been proposed for solving \eqref{eq:model}, including the method of multipliers \cite{Hestenes1969,powell1969method}, also known as the augmented Lagrangian method (ALM), the alternating direction method of multipliers (\ref{eq:ADMM}) \cite{GabayMercier1976,GlowinskiMarroco1975}, proximal ADMM (\ref{eq:PADMM}) \cite{Eckstein1994,shefi2014rate}, and their different variants.
+Although ALM jointly solves \eqref{eq:model} using the augmented Lagrangian function, it does not take advantage of the separable structure of the objective function, whereas \ref{eq:ADMM} exploits the separable structure of the objective and decomposes problem \eqref{eq:model} into simpler subproblems that can be solved relatively easily.
+Given $(x_0,w_0,y_0)$ and a penalty parameter $\sigma>0$, the iteration scheme of ADMM is

-Under mild assumptions, the objective values and feasibility residuals converge, and the method enjoys an $\mathcal{O}(1/k)$ ergodic rate \cite{boyd2011distributed,EcksteinBertsekas1992}.
+Under mild assumptions, the objective values and feasibility residuals converge, and the method enjoys an ergodic sublinear rate \cite{boyd2011distributed,EcksteinBertsekas1992}.
 However, in general, the \emph{primal iterates} may fail to converge.
-To address this, Eckstein \cite{Eckstein1994} and subsequent works \cite{ParikhBoyd2014Prox, he2002new} introduce quadratic proximal terms in the $x$ and $w$-updates with weighted matrices.
-Given $(x_0,w_0,y_0)$, $\sigma>0$ and weights $S\in S^{q}_{+}$, $T\in S^{p}_{+}$, a general form of PADMM iterates as
+To address this, Eckstein \cite{Eckstein1994} and subsequent works \cite{ParikhBoyd2014Prox,he2002new} introduce quadratic proximal terms in the $x$ and $w$-updates with weighted matrices.
+Given $(x_0,w_0,y_0)$, $\sigma>0$ and weights $S\in S^{q}_{+}$, $T\in S^{p}_{+}$, the PADMM iterates take the form